Accounting firms have fierce competition, and you’ll struggle to attract new clients if you don’t have a solid marketing strategy.

 You get to put your offers in front of potential clients as they are actively searching for them.

-If you are not implementing Google ads, you are missing out on an excellent opportunity to increase leads and grow your accounting firm.
+If you are not implementing Google ads or some form of paid advertising, you are missing out on an excellent opportunity to increase leads and grow your accounting firm.

-Social media marketing is more than just setting up some accounts and posting every now and then.
+Social media marketing for accountants is more than just setting up some accounts and posting every now and then.

 Make sure you are active on the platforms your target market uses and that your content is relevant to them.

-But I’m sure you are already aware of how tough it is to grow a social media account.
+But I’m sure you are already aware of how tough it is to grow a social media presence.

 That’s why you should implement social ads in your marketing plan.

-This strategy focuses more on brand awareness and discovering what resonates with your audience.
+This strategy focuses more on brand awareness and discover what resonates with your audience.

 Think of it more as a guaranteed view of your content.